Open FJRW Theory and Mirror Symmetry: Invariance, wall-crossing, mirror symmetry, and open topological recursion

 Since $n(\Lambda_{J,i})<n(\Gamma_{J,i})$, we are modifying the sections $\ess^{\Lambda_{J,i}}$ which was already determined at a previous step of the induction.
 Take a graded graph $\Gamma$ whose multisection has already been constructed and so that there exists $\Lambda \in \partial^0\Gamma\cup \partial^{\xch}\Gamma$ with $\Lambda_{J,i}$ a connected component of $\CB\Lambda$.
 Thus $I(\Gamma) \subseteq J$ but if $\Lambda_{J,i}$ is a vertex in the graph $\Gamma$ then $I(\Gamma) = J$.

-Since $I(\Gamma) = J$, all other vertices of $\Lambda$ aside from $\Lambda_{J,i}$ must have no internal markings, be stable, and have no untwisted boundary tails.
+Since $I(\Gamma) = J$, all other vertices of $\Lambda$ aside from $\Lambda_{J,i}$ must have no internal markings.
+Moreover, since $\Gamma$ is graded, all other vertices must be stable and have no untwisted boundary tails.
 For any vertex $v$ in $\Lambda$ with no internal markings, we must have by combining \eqref{eq:open_rank1} and \eqref{eq:open_rank2} as in the proof of Proposition~\ref{prop:balanced}(a) that

 Since we are at the induction step for the graph $\Gamma_{J,i}$, we know that $n(\Gamma) \le n(\Gamma_{J, i})$.
 We now can start to order all possible vertices with no internal markings in increasing order with respect to the weighted number $n(v)$.
-The first two such vertices $v$ that satisfy ~\eqref{integrality in induction} have $n(v) = r+s$ and have the following number of boundary half-edges \begin{itemize} \item $k_1(v) = k_2(v) = 0$ and $k_{12}(v) = 1$ \item $k_1(v) = k_2(v) = 1$ and $k_{12}(v) = 0$ \end{itemize} To guarantee stability, any vertex $v$ with this number of boundary half-edges with non-trivial twists will require at least one additional boundary half-edge adjacent to $v$ that is untwisted.
+The first two such vertices $v$ that satisfy ~\eqref{integrality in induction} have $n(v) = r+s$ and have the following number of boundary half-edges \begin{itemize} \item $k_1(v) = k_2(v) = 0$ and $k_{12}(v) = 1$; \item $k_1(v) = k_2(v) = 1$ and $k_{12}(v) = 0$. \end{itemize} To guarantee stability, any vertex $v$ with this number of boundary half-edges with non-trivial twists will require at least one additional boundary half-edge adjacent to $v$ that is untwisted.
 Suppose $\Lambda$ has one of these vertices.
 Then $\Lambda$ must have additional vertices with no internal markings and a fully twisted half-edge on which we glue the untwisted boundary half-edge.
 If such an additional vertex $v'$ has $n(v')=r+s$, then we can repeat this argument.
 Thus, eventually, we must find a vertex $v$ with no internal markings and $n(v)>r+s$.
 After these two cases, we have the graphs $\Gamma^W_{0,r,0,1,\emptyset}$ and $\Gamma^W_{0,0,s,1,\emptyset}$ in the ordering with respect to $n(v)$, where $n(\Gamma^W_{0,r,0,1,\emptyset}) = n(\Gamma^W_{0,0,s,1,\emptyset}) = rs + (r+s)$.
 Since $n(\Gamma) \le n(\Gamma_{J,i})$ this means that $\CB\Lambda$ must consist of $\Lambda_{J,i}$, one of the graphs $\Gamma^W_{0,r,0,1,\emptyset}$ and $\Gamma^W_{0,0,s,1,\emptyset}$, and possibly some vertices $v$ with $n(v) =r+s$ by \eqref{n Gamma relation}.
 However, if we have any vertices $v$ with $n(v) = r+s$, we will then have $n(\Gamma) =n(\Gamma_{J,i})$ with $k_{12}(\Gamma) < k_{12}(\Gamma_{J,i})$.
 Otherwise, $\Gamma$ coincides with $\Gamma_{J,i-1}$ or $\Gamma_{J,i}$.

 Thus we have proved the following: if $\Gamma$ is any graph for which there exists $\Lambda \in \partial^0\Gamma\cup \partial^{\xch}\Gamma$ with $\Lambda_{J,i}$ a connected component of $\CB\Lambda$, then either (i) $J\subsetneq I(\Gamma)$; (ii) $n(\Gamma)>n(\Gamma_{J,i})$; (iii) $n(\Gamma)=n(\Gamma_{J,i})$ but $k_{12}(\Gamma)<k_{12}(\Gamma_{J,i})$; or (iv) $\Gamma=\Gamma_{J,i-1}$ or $\Gamma = \Gamma_{J,i}$.
 Therefore, changing $\ess^{\Lambda_{J,i}}$ will have no further effect on the inductive construction.